Genre: Art House/Surrealism/Steampunk

 For Fans Of: Institute Benjamenta, The Cabinet of Dr. Caligeri, Strings, Corpse Bride, Phantom of the Opera, Nosferatu, Paprika

--This is the second feature length film from stop-motion animators The Brothers Quay.
+-This is the second feature-length film by stop-motion animators The Brothers Quay.

 -Gottfried John, the actor of Dr. Emmanuel Droz has played a Bond villain before.
 He was General Arkady Ourumov in GoldenEye.